SuavecitoInc/netsuite-suitescript-2.x/src/ScheduledScripts/README.md

 </table>

 ## GET OUT OF STOCK

 > get_out_of_stock.js

 Creates a list of all items with 0 availability at the specified location and emails report to employees.
 It will only report on new out of stock items since the last time the script executed.
+Writes out of stock items to a json file saved at specified directory.

 ### Setup

 #### Script Deployment

 Script requires 3 paramaters.